 This course covers topics, including technical writing in maintenance publications and maintenance forms and records, Students will read, select, and use FAA and manufacturer's aircraft maintenance specifications, data sheets, manuals, publications, technical data, related Federal Aviation Regulations and aircraft records keeping.
-The course also incorporates aircraft ground operations and servicing procedures with several different lab projects.
-The course covers a detailed study of aircraft weight and balance, including the actual weighing of an aircraft.
+The course covers a detailed study of aircraft weight and balance.
 The student will also study maintenance human factors which affect aircraft maintenance as well as mechanics privileges and limitations.
-Lab projects for these topics are performed enhance classroom lecture.
-Upon successful completion of this course, students are expected to be able to read in interpret maintenance publication, complete aircraft maintenance forms and records, perform basic ground operations and servicing of aircraft, weigh aircraft and perform all calculations, be aware of mechanic privileges and limitations and understand Human Factors that can affect aircraft maintenance.
-Prerequisites: MAT1001 PHY1001 (71.5 Didactic Hours, 52 Lab Hours)
+Upon successful completion of this course, students should be able to read in interpret maintenance publication, complete aircraft maintenance forms and records, understand basic ground operations and servicing of aircraft, visualize the weighing of an aircraft and perform all calculations, be aware of mechanic privileges and limitations and understand Human Factors that can affect aircraft maintenance.